oystelan/CFDwavemaker/docs/source/inputfile_description.rst

       - **description**
       - **mandatory**
     * - ``ntimesteps``
       - number of timesteps that the time-series that follows consists of.
 Three columns are required. the first is **Time**, second is **Piston horizontal amplitude** and third is **Piston horizontal velocity**.
+Piston hosisontal amplitude is the piston position signal (subtracting the mean).
+It the velocity is not available, it is recommended to use the gradient of the piston position signal
       - yes
     * - ``alpha_z``
       - Simple way of adjusting the amplitude time series. default value for this this is 0.
 Amplitude applied when calculating kinematics are Piston_ampl = Piston_horizontal_amplitude_time_series + alpha_z